mpoiriert/draw/src/DataTester/docs/advance/transform.rst

 Transform
 =========
-If you need to **transform** the *data* during the test you can call the **transform** method with a **callable** as the first argument for the transformation and another **callable** for the test as the second argument.
+If you need to **transform** the *data* during the test you can call the **transform** method with a **callable** as the first argument for the transformation.
+It will return a new **Tester** with the transformed data to test.

 Let's you have a **json** string as *data*, that you want to test the content, it will look like this:

 .. literalinclude:: ../../test/ExampleTest.php
    :name: example-transform
    :caption: Example: Transform
-   :emphasize-lines: 3
+   :emphasize-lines: 2
    :start-after: //example-start: Transform
    :end-before: //example-end: Transform
    :dedent: 8